graphframes package¶

 - svdPlusPlus(rank: int = 10, maxIter: int = 2, minValue: float = 0.0, maxValue: float = 5.0, gamma1: float = 0.007, gamma2: float = 0.007, gamma6: float = 0.005, gamma7: float = 0.015) tuple[DataFrame, float][source]¶

-Runs the SVD++ algorithm.
+Runs the SVD++ algorithm for Collaborative Filtering.

 - Returns: